myfreax/docker-node.js/README.md

 - [ ] Build the nginx image with the lua module
 - [ ] Optimize the configuration file
+- [ ] Write usage documentation
 - [ ] Test on Windows

 ##### Why do need Lua module?

 > The nginx configuration file uses environment variables

+## Goal
+Build a reusable environment, whether it is a production environment or a development environment